news-r/auritus/docs/home.md

 > Understand your news coverage.

-auritus is an open-source, freely available platform to collect, analyse and visualse news coverage.
+auritus is an open-source, freely available platform to collect, analyse and visualse your news coverage.

 ## What it does

 Ever wanted to know about the news coverage you or your organisation receives? auritus let's you do just that.
-It uses free data sources and open-source software to let you download, build, and visualise your news and blog coverage.
+It uses free data sources and open-source software to let you easily monitor how, where, and when you are mentioned in online news and blogs.

 ## Features